wp-plugins/amazon-auto-links/readme.txt

 = I get a blank white page after adding a unit to the theme.
 What is it?
 What should I do? =

 It could be the allocated memory capacity for PHP reached the limit.
-One way to increase it is to embed the following code in your wp-config.php or functions.php
+One way to increase it is to add the following code in your wp-config.php or functions.php
 `define( 'WP_MEMORY_LIMIT', '128M' );`
 The part, 128M, should be changed accordingly.

 = I want to display product links horizontally in multiple columns.
 Is it possible? =

 Yes, with [Pro](http://en.michaeluno.jp/amazon-auto-links/amazon-auto-links-pro)!

+= I have a feature request.
+Would you implement that? = Post it in the [support section](http://wordpress.org/support/plugin/amazon-auto-links).
+If it is feasible, it will be included in the to-do list in the Other Notes section.

 == Screenshots ==